mattyoung101/omicron/omicontrol/README.md

 it will look weird and complain about missing resources, to fix this, edit the run configuration to have its working directory in the src/main/resources directory.

+**Very important:** If you're on Windows, please add an environment variable called "HOME" which is your home directory, or the output of `echo %userprofile%`.
+In IntelliJ, you can also add this to the environment variables section in the run configuration.
+In the future there'll be a workaround for this but it's not been added yet.

+To run a release build on Windows, use the following command:

+`java -XX:+UseStringDeduplication --illegal-access=deny -Dglass.win.uiScale=100% -jar omicontrol-<VERSION>.jar`

 ## Compatibility
 Omicontrol has been tested on Windows, Mac OS X and Linux.
 The application _functions_ on all platforms, however there are various quirks specific to each one.
 This is especially the case when using high DPI displays which